 From a distance, the fire devouring Yangon’s sprawling Htein Bin landfill is invisible.
 Unlike the plumes of black smoke billowing from the chimneys of the nearby factories of Hlaingthaya Township, the mixture of steam and smoke emanating from the city’s charred refuse is white, blending seamlessly with the sky.

 There are no flames and no signs of destruction.
 But once inside the dump, a flurry of activity comes into view.
-Firefighters and soldiers spray streams of water from fat, leaking hoses at the piles of hot waste as volunteers with masked faces scurry in and out of the noxious cloud, supplying the sweating men with snacks and drinks from donation points set up along the periphery.
+Firefighters and soldiers spray streams of water from fat, leaking hoses at the piles of hot waste as masked volunteers scurry in and out of the noxious cloud, supplying the sweating men with snacks and drinks from donation points set up along the periphery.

 Since it began on April 20, the great garbage fire has been the ultimate stroke of misfortune unleashed by the people of Yangon upon one of its poorest townships.
 Dozens of Hlaingthaya residents have been hospitalized after breathing in the poisonous air.
 Fortunately, the smoldering disaster has aroused the spirit of responsibility among people across the city.
 Clinics have been providing free care, and donations large and small have streamed in from companies, monasteries, and groups of neighbors who want to play some role in fighting the blaze.

-Unfortunately, however, none of these good intentions will help put out the fire.
+None of these good intentions, however, will help put out the fire.
 In fact, misunderstandings about the fire’s causes and the lack of any long-term effort to properly manage the city’s waste are putting everyone involved in the firefighting effort in danger of further fueling it.

 Kyaw Min, an NLD lawmaker representing Kamayut Township, is a retired, third-generation firefighter who has trained many of the firefighters at Htein Bin.
 Standing at the edge of the burning mess on the fire’s fifth day, he offered his professional assessment.